DEIB-GECO/simsearch/docs/_sources/usage.rst.txt

   * **Alignment score sigmoid midpoint:** The sigmoid is the function used to calculate a similarity score between 0 (big distance) and 1 (distance = 0).
-The midpoint sets the distance for which the similarity is equals to 0.5.
+The midpoint sets the distance for which the similarity is equal to 0.5.
-  * **Aligment score sigmoid slope:**
+  * **Aligment score sigmoid slope:** : slope of the function.
   * **Use diversity:** when calculating the similarity; it is possible to take in consideration the attributes of the genomic regions (e.g. fold enrichment).